Can the hyperfine mass splitting formula in heavy quarkonia be applied to the $B_c$ system?: Abstract

 \section{Abstract}

-The mass relation ${M_{0^{+}}+3M_{1^{+\prime}}+5M_{2^{+}}= 9M_{1^{+}}}$ miraculously holds for the charmonium and bottomonium systems with very high precision.
-Thus, this empirical fact may imply the existence of some theoretical and/or symmetry principles which have not been recognized yet.
-Based upon Quark Models, we propose $M_{0^{+}}+5M_{2^{+}}=3(M_{1^{+\prime}}+M_{1^{+}})$ as an extension to the $P$-wave $B_{c}$ case.
-Our numerical analysis confirms its validity up to very small deviations.
-In fact, the soundness of this extension strengthens our confidence about existence of an underlying hidden principle in the field of hadron physics.
+The mass relation ${M_{0^{+}}+3M_{1^{+\prime}}+5M_{2^{+}}= 9M_{1^{+}}}$ miraculously holds for the $P$-wave charmonium $(c\bar{c})$ and bottomonium $(b\bar{b})$ systems with soaring precision.
+The origin of such relation can be addressed from Quark Models, and have been confirmed experimentally in a limited number of cases.
+In this connection, we propose $M_{0^{+}}+5M_{2^{+}}=3(M_{1^{+\prime}}+M_{1^{+}})$ as an extension to the $P$-wave $B_{c}$ case.
+In order to test its applicability, we employ a variety of Quark Model predictions for the $B_c$ mass spectrum.
+Our numerical analysis confirms such formula is accurate up to very small deviations.